OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 -Open up the Arduino IDE (similar to above in earlier steps) but this time click Sketch, Library, Add ZIP Library, select WiFiEsp-master.zip

 ![addlibrary](addlibrary.png)
+Lesson5b Arduino code being compiled and uploaded to the robot car -- with this new code the robot car's Wi-Fi board will log onto your house/workplace Wi-Fi

 --Wi-Fi Software--